dreamsicle-io/wp-theme-assets/README.md

 **Test assets included by default:**

-* A test `.scss` module to test SASS processing.
+* A test `test-module.scss` module to test SASS processing.
-* A test `.js` module to test JavaScript processing.
+* A test `test-module.js` module to test JavaScript processing.
 * A `WP_Theme_Assets::test_translations()` method to test language processing.